Jason Jaramillo

-Jason Cory Jaramillo (born October 9, 1982) is an American former Major League Baseball (MLB) catcher who played for the Pittsburgh Pirates from 2009 to 2011.
+Jason Cory Jaramillo (born October 9, 1982) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) from 2009 to 2011 for the Pittsburgh Pirates.

 Amateur career

 Jaramillo attended Oklahoma State University, and in 2003 he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

 Philadelphia Phillies

-Jaramillo, who is of Mexican descent, was drafted by the Philadelphia Phillies in the second round of the 2004 MLB draft.
-Jaramillo played 2004 with Short-Season A Batavia, where in 31 games, he hit .223 with 1 HR and 14 RBI.
-Jaramillo played 2005 with Single-A Lakewood, where in 119 games, he hit .304 with 8 HR and 63 RBI, and he was an All-Star.
-He was also ranked one of the top ten prospects in the Phillies system for the 2005 baseball season.
-Jaramillo played 2006 with Double-A Reading, where in 93 games, he hit .258 with 6 HR and 39 RBI.
-He also played 2 games with Triple-A Scranton/Wilkes-Barre.
-After the season, he played in the Arizona Fall League with Peoria, where in 17 games, he hit .379 with 2 HR and 17 RBI.
-Jaramillo played 2007 with Triple-A Ottawa, where in 118 games, he hit .271 with 6 HR and 56 RBI.
-Jaramillo played 2008 with Triple-A Lehigh Valley, where in 115 games, he hit .266 with 8 HR and 39 RBI.
+Jaramillo, who is of Mexican descent, was drafted by the Philadelphia Phillies in the second round of the 2004 Major League Baseball draft.
+Jaramillo played 2004 with the Low-A Batavia Muckdogs, where in 31 games, he hit .223 with one home run and 14 RBI.
+Jaramillo played 2005 with the Single-A Lakewood BlueClaws, where in 119 games, he hit .304 with eight home runs and 63 RBI, and he was an All-Star.
+Jaramillo was also ranked one of the top ten prospects in the Phillies system for the 2005 season.
+Jaramillo played 2006 with the Double-A Reading Fightin Phils, where in 93 games, he hit .258 with six home runs and 39 RBI.
+He also played two games with the Triple-A Scranton/Wilkes-Barre RailRiders.
+After the season, Jaramillo played in the Arizona Fall League with Peoria Saguaros, where in 17 games, he hit .379 with two home runs and 17 RBI.
+Jaramillo spent the 2007 campaign with the Triple-A Ottawa Lynx, where in 118 games, he hit .271 with six home runs and 56 RBI.
+Jaramillo spent the 2008 season with the Triple-A Lehigh Valley IronPigs, where in 115 games, he hit .266 with eight home runs and 39 RBI.